shah-zeb-naveed/data-structures-and-algorithms/README.md

 - In DFS, it might help to have conditions checked in the base cases instead of complicated logic in the main body.

-# General Python:
-- -ive numbers with positive modulo give weird results. if needed, do module with negative divisor or handle negative sign manually.
-  - A class can have an object of its own class
-- All immutables like tuples are hashable.
-So can use them as dict keys.
-Sometimes, you might wanna convert list elements to a tuple or joint string for hashing.
-- Mutable objects have a tricky copy mechanism e.g. lists
-- And since Python 3.7, official documentation states: Dictionaries preserve insertion order.

 # Definitions:
 - Every character is a palindrome